What is a W-4 Tax Withholding Form?

 It is a tax form that you complete and give to your employer (not the IRS) for federal tax (and some state tax) withholding.
 It tells your employer how much federal and/or state tax you wish to have withheld each pay period.

-Why Do I Have to Complete a W-4 Form?
+Why Do I Need to Fill Out a W-4 Form?

-There are two reasons you will need to fill out a Form W-4:
+There are two reasons you will have to complete a Form W-4:

-2. You can use the form to control how much tax dollars are taken out of your paycheck.
+2. You can use the form to control how much tax dollars are removed from your paycheck.
 The amount that is taken out from your paycheck will determine your tax refund or taxes owed by Tax Day.

 Learn more about why to adjust your paycheck withholding.

 When Can I Prepare or Update a W-4 Form?

 You can update or complete a Form W-4 one or more times throughout the year.
-Consider this common myth about when to complete a Form W-4:
+Consider this common myth about when to complete and/or update a Form W-4:

 Tax Myth: You can only complete a W-4 when you start a new job.

-Tax Truth: You can complete a W-4 any time of the year (whenever your situation changes or whenever you want to update your withholding adjustments).
+Tax Truth: You may prepare or update a W-4 anytime during the year, such as whenever your situation changes or you want to update your withholding adjustments.

-When Do I Have to Complete a W-4?
+When Do I Have to Complete a Federal W-4?

-You will be asked to complete a W-4 whenever you begin a new job.
+Your employer will ask you to complete a W-4 whenever you start a new job.